aadikrishna04/hello-world/README.md

 I am Aadi
 This is my first repository on GitHub
-I am interested in programming
+I am interested in web development and machine learning.
-Fluent in Python, HTML/CSS, JavaScript
+Fluent in Python, HTML/CSS, JavaScript.
+Always tinkering around with random Python and JS libraries and creating small projects.

 Learning Java in AP Computer Science and I'm
 Trying to learn ReactJS too